Higher-group symmetry in finite gauge theory and stabilizer codes: Generalized Witten effect and charge-flux attachment

 We will show that the pure magnetic defect in the presence of the topological action carries an anomalous $G$ symmetry.
 The anomalous $G$ symmetry can be described by a $G$ gauge theory living on a codimension-1 defect whose boundary supports the magnetic defect.
 Let us consider the codimension-2 magnetic defect supported at the origin of $\mathbb{R}^2$, extending in the remaining $(D-2)$-directions, and we elongate $\mathbb{R}^2$ into a semi-infinite cigar with holonomy given by the conjugacy class $[g]$ of $g\in G$ supported on the circumference, which is a circle fibration over the radial direction $[0,\infty)$.
 See Figure \ref{fig:witteneffect} for illustration.
 We then reduce the theory onto the magnetic defect.
 The presence of the topological action for the $G$ gauge field implies that the magnetic defect is dressed with a gauged SPT phase, given by integrating the topological action along the circle fiber.
 Denote the partition function by $Z \propto \sum_{[a]} e^{i\int_{\mathbb{R}^2\times \Sigma_{D-2}} {\cal L}[a]}$ for some $(D-2)$ dimensional submanifold $\Sigma_{D-2}$, and let us take $g\in Z(G)$ to be in the center of the gauge group,

 where ${\cal L}[a,g]=\oint_{S^1(0)} {\cal L}[a]$ with $S^1(0)$ being a small circle surrounding the origin $0\in\mathbb{R}^2$ where the magnetic defect is inserted.
 The additional weight in the above path integral indicates the presence of the gauged SPT defect inserted at $[0,\infty)\times \Sigma_{D-2}$ whose boundary is the magnetic defect.
-Examples of such methods of deriving the gauged SPT defect attached to the magnetic defect in a higher-form gauge theory with topological action are discussed in {\it e.g.} \cite{Hsin:2021qiy}.
+Examples of such methods of deriving the gauged SPT defect attached to the magnetic defect in a higher-form gauge theory with topological action are discussed in {\it e.g.} Ref.~\cite{Hsin:2021qiy}.\footnote{On the boundary of the $(D-1)$-dimensional gauged SPT defect, there is a projective $(D-2)$-representation of the centraliser with projective $(D-1)$-cocyle given by the transgression of the $D$-dimensional topological action.}

 In the following, we will focus on the magnetic defects that carry the holonomy of $G$ gauge field that takes value in the center $Z(G)$.

 Consider the topological action of $G$ gauge field given by a Dijkgraaf-Witten term $[\omega^{(D)}] \in H^D(BG,U(1))$ with cocycle representative $\omega^{(D)}$.
 In general, for finite group $G$, the element has finite order $k$, and we can fix a cocycle representative such that it takes value $\frac{2\pi}{k}\mathbb{Z}$ on any $n$ group elements: